Lewin’s 3-Stage Model of Change Theory: Overview

 What Is Lewin’s Change Model Theory?

 Kurt Lewin’s Force Field Theory states that restraining forces influence the behavior of both the group and individuals, ultimately deciding the fate of change.
-The driving forces motivate & steer employees towards the new state.
+The driving forces motivate & steer employees toward the new state.
 The restraining forces highlight potential resistance to change, acting as the prime barriers to change initiatives.

 The 3 Stages of Change in Lewin’s Model